Senator Durbin opposes Obama Treasury nominee: aide

 Lazard was one of several banks that advised on that deal.

+"We look forward to the Senate's consideration of his nomination and swift confirmation," a spokesman said.

-"This nomination shows the continued hypocrisy of the Obama administration in this area," Iowa Republican Senator Chuck Grassley said last week.
-"Ironically, this nominee might be especially well-equipped to advise the Obama administration on inversion policy."
+Iowa Republican Senator Chuck Grassley said last week the nomination showed the "continued hypocrisy" of the Obama administration.

+"Ironically, this nominee might be especially well-equipped to advise the Obama administration on inversion policy," he said.

 Grassley sits on the committee that will vet the nomination.